Foxconn, founder Gou apply to buy BioNTech vaccines for Taiwan

 After recording just a handful of daily infections for months, Taiwan is now dealing with relatively large numbers of community transmissions.

-It has vaccinated less than 2% of its 23.5 million people, but has almost 30 million shots on order from AstraZeneca Plc (AZN.L), Moderna Inc (MRNA.O) and two domestic firms.
+It has vaccinated less than 2% of its 23.5 million people, but has almost 30 million shots on order from AstraZeneca Plc , Moderna Inc and two domestic firms.

 While it welcomes help in obtaining vaccines from companies and religious groups, Taiwan’s government has stipulated that only it can distribute the shots.
 Companies must also provide letters of authorisation from the original manufacturer.